ChornyiDev/Cloud-Server/Readme.md

 - This script runs on port `5000` by default, but you can change it in the `app.run()` function.

 ### Error Handling
-- If the `file` key is not present in the request, the server will respond with `400 Bad Request` and an error message.
+- If neither `file` nor `file_url` is provided, the server will respond with `400 Bad Request`
+- If the file download from URL fails, the server will respond with `400 Bad Request`
-- If a requested file does not exist, the server will respond with `404 Not Found`.
+- If a requested file does not exist, the server will respond with `404 Not Found`
+- If file type is not supported for preview, the server will respond with `400 Bad Request`

 ### Security Considerations
 When running the server with public access, consider implementing: